qjxinmengwuhen/hello-world3/README.md

 # hello-world3
-This is study of gitHub
+This is study of gitHub，I will coding for myself